elllie/Viridian/README.md

 Your carbon footprint is not limited to the number of miles you drive, or the amount of electricity you use.
 Vridian tracks eco-friendly activities spanning all areas of life.
 Everything you do adds up.

-## Show extraordinary kindness to the Earth.
+## Live your greenest life.

 > screenshots of top 5 impact

-Vridian tracks milestones that are important to you.
-It does all the heavy lifting so you can focus on living your greenest life.
+Showing extraordinary kindness to the Earth shouldn't take extraordinary effort.
+Vridian automatically tracks milestones that are important to you so you can focus on what matters most.